Stacked currency bills and a smartphone showing WhatsApp chat — illustrating real-world WhatsApp bot pricing for small businesses in 2026

 Full AI Solution — $3,500+ one-time + $50-100/month

 What you get: everything in Business, plus LLM-powered natural language understanding (GPT-4, Claude, or Gemini), multi-agent routing with human handoff on low confidence, multi-language support (Hebrew + English + Arabic), analytics dashboard, and SLA-grade uptime monitoring.
-Typical use cases: e-commerce with product Q&A, SaaS support, multi-location franchises.
+Typical use cases: e-commerce / Shopify stores with cart-abandonment recovery, SaaS support, multi-location franchises.
 Time to launch: 6-10 weeks.

 3. Monthly Costs: What You Actually Pay